slightknack/slightknack.dev/content/blog/difflogic.md

 Well, as Oogway would say, "Yesterday is *history*, tomorrow is a *mystery*, but today... is a gift.
 That is why it is called the *present*."
 There is no better day than today to get back on your A-game.

-**JAX** is a [machine learning framework][jax] for python.
+**JAX** is a [machine learning framework][jax] for Python.
 I think of it as numpy on steroids.
 JAX has an API-compatible implementation of numpy living at `jax.jnp`: you can do all the fun matrix stuff (like multiplication!) and you get a couple things for free:

 1. **grad** will [compute the gradient][grad] of any non-sadistic function.
 It does this using automatic [reverse-mode differentiation][reverse], but you can get as fancy as you'd like.
 2. **vmap** will [automatically parallelize][vmap] and vectorize computations that can be run in parallel.
-For example, I use this to batch training in my implementation.
+For example, I use vmap to batch training in my implementation.
 3. **jit** will [just-in-time compile][jit] all of the above, and can produce code that runs on the GPU.
 Compiling Python at the library level using decorators is crazy!

 JAX has an ecosystem of libraries that mix and match these operations to build more powerful primitives. **Optax**, for example, implements common [optimization strategies][opt], like `adamw`, on top of `jax.grad`. **Flax**, is a NN library built on top of JAX.
 (Tbh, flax is a little confusing: there's `nn` ([deprecated][nn]), [`linen`][linen], [`nnx`][nnx].
 Everyone uses linen but the flax devs want people to use nnx it seems).